 Phone Calls & Phone Usage Policy

-Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account .
-Jail phone calls are usually more costly than regular phone calls.
+Phone calls that inmates are allowed to make from jail are collect calls or through a pre-paid phone account.
+Jail phone calls are usually more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but bear in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules and are disciplined, your ability to use the phone might get cut back or cut altogether.

 Phone Number: 845-794-7102